Table of Contents

 What Color LED Light Is Best For Sleeping?

-Research has shown that the most relaxing colors are red and orange which are natural for the human body, and is often found in firelight or sunrise.
+Research has shown that the most relaxing colors are amber, red and orange which are natural for the human body, and is often found in firelight or sunrise.
+The most sleepy color is amber, especially an orange-sunset red, as it is warm and rich and extremely calming.
 The color spectrum that humans use affects sleep, with red-orange being closest to nature’s way of putting people to sleep.

 Is Green Light or Blue Light Good For Sleeping?